A Brief History of Augmented Reality (AR) and Virtual Reality (VR)

 10 min read

 In a world full of technology people have come up with the idea to create lifelike visual experiences.
 From panoramic paintings to immersive virtual realities we have gone a long way towards developing this technological vector.
+The history of attempts to create a virtual world spans a period of 186 years beginning from 1838.
+This resulted in two impressive novelties: augmented and virtual reality.
+For the sake of consistency and simplicity, we have created a detailed infographic in the form of a history timeline.

 Along with virtual reality, augmented reality is also a thing now.
 It is used when it is necessary to extend the real environment with “augmentations”: 3D or 2D virtual objects, buttons, sound.
 Visual objects often need a marker or real plane surface to be added on – a tabletop, floor and so on.